 - Be at least 14 years old

 - Attend in-person and online training workshops

 - Commit to at least 4 projects/events to build community-level support for tree preservation and planting

 Volunteers receive training in tree identification, environmental education and Bellevue's tree programs and policies.
-Volunteers will work with Bellevue’s Urban Forestry Specialist to create their own project/event in their neighborhoods, and will support community tree planting, preservation and education efforts.
+Volunteers will work with Bellevue’s Urban Forestry and Climate Engagement Fellow to create their own project/event in their neighborhoods, and will support community tree planting, preservation and education efforts.

-With help from the Urban Forestry Specialist, neighborhood tree ambassadors will:
+With help from the Urban Forestry and Climate Engagement Fellow, neighborhood tree ambassadors will:

 - Promote and volunteer for our yearly tree giveaway

 - Acquire signatures for our Community Tree Pledge